-The new campground at Delaware Seashore State Park is now open!
-The campground will be open year-round, although during the winter months, it is open for self-contained units only.
-The Cottages at Indian River Marina are open year-round.
+Campgrounds at Cape Henlopen, Killens Pond, Lums Pond and Trap Pond State Park are open year-round.
+The Cottages at Indian River Marina are also open year-round, and the campground at Delaware Seashore State Park is open year-round, although during the winter months, it is open for self-contained units only.

 Reservations can be placed for campgrounds, cabins, yurts, the Cottages at Indian River Marina, and Fort Delaware tours, and Killen's Pond Waterpark..